aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 ...
 ```

-## Rate limiting of inbound requests to services by condition
+## Rate limiting by condition

-Aeraki supports multiple rate limiting rules for services based on conditions to meet fine-grained rate limiting requirements.
-For example, grouping requests by user or pair of interfaces and setting different rate limiting rules for each group.
+Aeraki supports setting multiple rate limiting rules for a service, each with different conditions.
+This is super useful if you need to enforce fine-grained rate limiting on a service.
+For example, you can set different quota for users based on their SLA(Service Level Agreement).

-The matching conditions for grouped rate limiting are the same as those for routing, and any attributes that can be extracted from the request packet can be used for the matching conditions of the rate limiting rule.
+Just like routing condtions, any attributes that can be extracted from the request packet can be used for the matching conditions of the rate limiting rule.

 For example, the following rules set different rate limiting for the sayHello and ping interfaces.